hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03c-Graphics.md

     + e.g., `context.drawImage(imageObj, 0, 10, 100, 100);`, `context.drawImage(imageObj, 80, 10, 150, 150);` & `context.drawImage(imageObj, 0, 0, 512, 100, 100, 250, 256, 50);`
   + image defined in `<img src="...">`
     + add an `<img>` in the document, then the browser starts downloading it in background
-    + draw w/ `document.querySelector(#img)`: work well w/ most of small images $\to# asynchronous process
+    + draw w/ `document.querySelector(#img)`: work well w/ most of small images $\to$ asynchronous process
-  + best practice: only draw an image that is fully loaded, use the `onload` callback!
+  + best practice: only draw an fully loaded image, use the `onload` callback!
   + `window.onload = function() {...};`: execute after the page loaded, i.e., the large image file loaded first, then draw images in the canvas

 + [Drawing images from a video stream](#334-drawing-images-from-a-video-stream)
   + `drawImage` method
     + take a video element as its first parameter
-    + drawn is the one currently played by the video stream
+    + drawn the one currently played by the video stream
     + e.g., `ctx.drawImage(video, 0, 0, 320, 180);`, `ctx.drawImage(video, 0, 180, 320, 180);` & `ctx.drawImage(video, 320, 180, 320, 180);`
-  + `setInterval(function, delay)` method: make the browser execute the processFrame function each delayed ms
+  + `setInterval(function, delay)` method: make the browser execute the processFrame function each delayed `delay` ms
   + rotating video effect: `function drawRotatingVideo(x, y) {...}`
     + use of context save/restore primordial as this function changes the coordinate system at each call; e.g., `ctx.save();` & `ctx.restore();`
     + translating and rotating; e.g., `ctx.translate(x, y);`, `ctx.rotate(angle += 0.01);` & `ctx.translate(-80, -45);`